Stuffed Shells Recipe (VIDEO)

 - To Refrigerate: Assemble, cover with foil and refrigerate unbaked shells for 1-2 days then bake as directed, adding 5 minutes to the bake time if baking a chilled casserole.
 You can also refrigerate a fully cooked and cooled lasagna.

-- Freezing: Fully assemble roll-ups in a casserole dish (without baking), cover tightly with foil, and freeze up to 3 months.
+- Freezing: Fully assemble shells in a casserole dish (without baking), cover tightly with foil, and freeze up to 3 months.
 Bake from frozen (covered with foil) at 375˚F for about 45 minutes.

 Microwaving Tip: To retain moisture, add a drizzle of water over your food.
 To prevent splatter, we highly recommend using a plate cover.